Principles

 Defender-Centred

 Every decision PHRD makes is guided by the needs, safety, and expressed agency of defenders themselves.
-We do not speak for them — we create conditions for them to speak, act, and be heard on their own terms.
+We do not speak for them — we create conditions and EU-level pathways for them to speak.

 💙